Structural Integrity Analysis Training

 ABOUT THE COURSE

+Following a general introduction to fatigue and fracture, with examples of service failures, current and developing fatigue design and assessment methods will be described.
 The course will go on to explain the importance of crack/flaw analysis in structural design and safety assessment and illuminate its wide range of applicability.
 It will give a deep understanding of the major results and criteria underpinning modern fracture mechanics, the assumptions behind them and important limitations.
 Attendees will gain a better understanding of material selection for fatigue and fracture resistance and learn about codified procedures for flaw evaluation.

 WHO SHOULD ATTEND